coding-competitions/sound-bytes/README.md

 provided when the voting session begins.
 Any eligible voter is welcome vote on any accepted entry, *including their own*.

-The final vote count shall be taken on **Friday, September 27, 2019**.
+The final vote count shall be taken on **Monday, September 30, 2019**.
 Votes submitted after this date shall not be counted.

 The entry that receives the most votes shall be declared the winner.
 In the